-The open computer lab located in the Student Center (Bldg.
-5000) provides students with access to word processing, spreadsheet, database, internet, web e-mail access, courserelated applications/programs, teacher utilities, and basic skills software programs.
-During instructional days, the computer lab is open Monday through Thursday from 8:15 a.m. -9:30 p.m. and Friday and Saturday from 8:15 a.m. -4 p.m.
-During spring and Thanksgiving breaks, the lab is open from 8:30 a.m. - 4:30 pm, Monday - Friday and only upon request by a Dean or the Vice President of Academic Affairs.
-The lab is closed in between semesters for preventive maintenance.
+The open computer lab provides students with access to word processing, spreadsheet, database, Internet, web e-mail access, course-related applications/programs, teacher utilities, and basic skills software programs.
 All students utilizing the computer lab must have a valid student I.D. card in their possession at all times while in the labs.
 Students will not be able to use the labs without a valid student I.D.